 Once you’ve downloaded and added the JIRA Cloud for Excel plug-in, you can easily perform the Jira Export to Excel process.

-Click on the get JIRA data option from the menu bar of your Excel sheet.
-A new side panel will now open up on the right side of your screen, from which you can easily select the JIRA site from where you want to export data to Excel.
+Click on the “Get JIRA data” option from the menu bar of your Excel sheet.
+A new side panel will now open up on the right side of your screen, from which you can easily select the JIRA site from which you want to export data to Excel.

 JIRA export to Excel: Jira Cloud panel.

-The JIRA Cloud plug-in allows you to perform the Jira export to Excel process using various ways.
-You can either make use of your pre-defined JIRA filter (It needs to be starred) to extract data, or select the JQL option from your side panel to use JQL queries to extract data.
+The JIRA Cloud plug-in allows you to perform the Jira export to Excel process in multiple ways.
+Two common methods can be used: either to utilize your pre-defined JIRA filter (which needs to be starred) to extract data, or to select the JQL option from your side panel to use JQL queries for data extraction.

 Click on the select fields option in the side panel.
-A new dialogue box will now open up.
+A new dialog box will now open.

 JIRA export to Excel: Selecting fields in Jira Cloud

-From the project drop-down list, select your JIRA project and then search for your desired data fields using the search bar, just below it.
+From the project drop-down list, select your JIRA project, and then use the search bar below to find your desired data fields.
 Select all your aspired fields.

 JIRA export to Excel: Selecting fields.